noir-lang/noir/docs/docs/dev_docs/tutorials/token_portal/withdrawing_to_l1.md

 Congratulations, you have written all the contracts we need for this tutorial!
 Now let's compile them.

 Compile your Solidity contracts using hardhat.
-Run this in the root of your project:
+Run this in the `packages` directory:

 ```bash
 cd l1-contracts